Mahshid Moshiri

-Youth and studies
+Life and career

-Mahshid Moshiri was born in Tehran, Iran.
+Mahshid Moshiri was born in Tehran, Iran on 20 March 1952.
 She graduated from the University of Sorbonne with a PhD in linguistics.
-She is the author of the first Persian Phono-Orthographic Dictionary.
-She is also an encyclopedist, and has served as the Research Vice President of The Great Persian Encyclopedia Foundation.
+She was the author of the first Persian Phono-Orthographic Dictionary.
+She was also an encyclopedist, and served as the Research Vice President of The Great Persian Encyclopedia Foundation.
+Moshiri died on 25 June 2025, at the age of 73.